 Plus, the views from the top are nothing short of impressive!
 Entrance is free on Sundays and closed on Mondays.

-What to Do and See in Acapulco #07: Explore Barra Vieja and See a Different Side of Acapulco
+The 7 Best Things to Do and See in Acapulco #07: Explore Barra Vieja and See a Different Side of Acapulco

 The main beaches of Acapulco too crowded for you?
 How about taking a break and visiting the virgin beaches of Barra Vieja?